 As the beginning stage of the menopause process, premenopause represents the first time women will feel the influence of hormones in their bodies.
-During this time, three out of every four women report feeling bodily discomforts around their menstrual cycles, normally related to premenstrual syndrome (PMS).1 Continue reading to learn about what causes PMS symptoms in premenopause.
+During this time, three out of every four women report feeling bodily discomforts around their menstrual cycles, called premenstrual syndrome (PMS).1 Continue reading to learn about what causes PMS symptoms in premenopause.

-It is undeniable that hormone fluctuations play a main role in the symptoms of PMS.
-In rare cases, however, such symptoms can be brought on or intensified by the following external factors:
+While hormone fluctuations play a main role in PMS, its symptoms can be brought on or intensified by the external factors, including, but not limited to: